AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/README.md

 ---

 ## Overview
-This project examines the impact of the COVID-19 pandemic on global online shopping practices, mainly focusing on fluctuations in purchasing behavior across various product categories.
+This project examines the impact of the COVID-19 pandemic on global shopping practices, mainly focusing on fluctuations in purchasing behavior across various product categories.
 By analyzing daily purchase counts and products prices, i expect to understand how consumer behavior shifted during the pandemic period.
-The comparison between pre-pandemic, pandemic and post-pandemic periods will show if the lockdowns were one of the leading reasons why people started shopping online on a greater scale, and if the shift and the scale remained the same after the lockdowns were lifted.
+The comparison between pre-pandemic, pandemic and post-pandemic periods will show if the lockdowns were one of the leading reasons why people started shopping on a greater scale, and if the shift and the scale remained the same after the lockdowns were lifted.

 ---
 ## Motivation

-As a data science student, I am interested in how major global events influence online shopping habits and everyday decision-making.
-The COVID-19 pandemic created one of the most significant shifts in consumer habits,which increased online shopping dependence.Like many households, mine also began relying heavily on digital platforms for both essential and non-essential purchases during lockdown periods.
+As a data science student, I am interested in how major global events influence shopping habits and everyday decision-making.
+The COVID-19 pandemic created one of the most significant shifts in consumer habits,which increased shopping dependence.Like many households, mine also began relying heavily on digital platforms for both essential and non-essential purchases during lockdown periods.
 Studying this shift will help me explore how consumer preferences change under disruptive conditions using data-driven analysis.

 ---
 ## Research Question & Sub-Questions

 **Research Question:**

-- How did global online shopping demand and category-level purchasing behavior change across the pre-pandemic, pandemic, and post-pandemic periods of COVID-19?
+- How did global shopping demand and category-level purchasing behavior change across the pre-pandemic, pandemic, and post-pandemic periods of COVID-19?

 **Sub-Questions**
-- Did online shopping demand rise significantly during the pandemic compared to the pre-pandemic period?
+- Did shopping demand rise significantly during the pandemic compared to the pre-pandemic period?
 - Which product categories experienced the strongest changes in daily demand during lockdown restrictions?
-- Do lockdown restrictions lead to noticeable changes in daily online shopping demand?
+- Do lockdown restrictions lead to noticeable changes in daily shopping demand?
-- Did online demand remain permanently above pre-pandemic levels after restrictions were lifted?
+- Did demand remain permanently above pre-pandemic levels after restrictions were lifted?

 ---

 ## Hypothesis

 **Null Hypothesis (H₀)**
-There is no significant difference in daily online shopping demand between the pre-pandemic and pandemic periods.
+There is no significant difference in daily shopping demand between the pre-pandemic and pandemic periods.

 **Alternative Hypothesis (H₁)**
-Daily online shopping demand increased significantly during the pandemic compared to the pre-pandemic period.
+Daily shopping demand increased significantly during the pandemic compared to the pre-pandemic period.

 A statistical significance threshold of α = 0.05 will be used when evaluating the p-value for hypothesis testing.

 ---

 ## Project Goal
-The project investigates how the COVID-19 pandemic changed the way people buy products on online platforms globally, especially which types of categories products people bought more and how this varied from country to country.
+The project investigates how the COVID-19 pandemic changed the way people buy products on platforms globally, especially which types of categories products people bought more and how this varied from country to country.
-I also look at how lockdown restrictions affected the scale of online purchases and if people kept shopping online more often even though the restriction were lifted.
+I also look at how lockdown restrictions affected the scale of purchases and if people kept shopping online more often even though the restriction were lifted.

 ---